jasiatico/CFAL-Documentation/FFmpeg/FFmpeg_HPC_Usage.md

 ## 🧭 Purpose of This Guide

 Although FFmpeg is available on the cluster, **it is not built with x264 support** by default as of **July 16, 2025**.
 This means you cannot encode videos in the widely-used H.264 format unless you build FFmpeg yourself.
+H.264 offers a great balance between video quality annd file size, and it's supported by nearly all media players, browsers, and platforms.
+However, FFmpeg can only produce H.264 video viles (typically .mp4) if it is built with the x264 library.
+Without x264, FFmpeg cannot encode to H.264 - it can still read (decode) H.264 video, but it cannot write it.
+As a result, trying to generate **.mp4** videos on a system with FFmpeg but without x264 will fail or fall back to less efficient.

 This guide walks you through compiling both **x264** and **FFmpeg** from source and installing them into your home directory.